 UCalgary Mitacs Globalink Research Award - Outgoing

 The University of Calgary has partnered with Mitacs to provide funding through the Globalink program for senior undergraduate, graduate (Masters or PhD) and postdoctoral fellows from the University of Calgary to take part in international research opportunities.
 The award is worth $6,000 CAD per student.
-Access to this program is currently: Brazil, China, France, Germany, Israel, India, Japan, Korea, Mexico, Singapore, Taiwan USA, UK, Tunisia and the Wallonie-Bruxelles region of Belgium. *countries subject to change
+Access to this program is currently limited to the eligible countries and regions listed on the Mitacs site. *countries subject to change

 Placements must be between 12-24 weeks in duration.